mbarkhau/sbk/lit/150_kdf_parameters.md

     the benefit of an alternate choice is.

-### Baseline Hashing Performance
+## Baseline Hashing Performance

 As a baseline, we want to make sure that we are not measuring only a particular implementation of argon2.
-We especcially want to be sure that the implementations we use are not slower than what an attacker would have access to.
+We especially want to be sure that the implementations we use are not slower than what an attacker would have access to.